 Selling an old house can be a challenge, but it’s definitely possible to add value and make it more appealing to buyers.
 By following these tips, you can increase your chances of selling quickly and for a good price.
 Good luck!

 Old House Hazards

-Asbestos was commonly used in insulation, flooring, shingles and joint compound in homes built before the 1980s.
-If these materials are starting to degrade, it can release asbestos fibers into the air where they can be breathed in and cause serious health problems including lung cancer.
+Asbestos was commonly used in insulation, flooring, shingles, and joint compounds in homes built before the 1980s.
+If these materials start to degrade, they can release asbestos fibers into the air where they can be breathed in and cause serious health problems including lung cancer.

 If your home has knob-and-tube wiring it needs to be updated.
 The electrical system will not be able to support modern appliances and electronics, and it could pose a fire hazard.
 Updating the wiring is a big job so you’ll want to factor that into your renovation budget.

 Homes built before 1978 may have lead-based paint on the walls, which can flake off and become a health hazard, especially for young children.
 Lead paint is no longer used in homes but if your home has it, you’ll need to be careful when renovating to avoid creating dust that could contain lead particles.

 If you suspect your home has any of these hazards, you should have it tested by a professional before starting any work.

 How to Sell an Old House That Needs Work